 The flipped classroom can be particularly powerful where educators and students have easy access to an online language learning environment.
 Such systems enable educators to deploy the other main type of interactive language teaching strategies – those delivered through interaction with online learning resources.

-Sanako Connect is a leading online language lab and easily allows students to interact with the teaching resources prepared and uploaded by their educators.
+Sanako Connect is a browser-based language teaching tool and it easily allows students to interact with the teaching resources prepared and uploaded by their educators.
 Connect has plenty of storage space for them to attach PDFs, presentations, videos, web pages, or sound files as required.
 As everything is stored in the cloud, students can easily access these resources, wherever and whenever they need them.

 Educators can also easily transform these simple resources into interactive language teaching activities.
 Connect provides educators with easily adaptable templates to collect students’ answers online.
 These templates apply across common language teaching strategies including multiple choice quizzes, simple Q&A text entry forms, or gap-fill exercises.
 They can be readily deployed to test students’ core skills, particularly listening, reading, and writing.

 Sanako Connect also enables educators to quickly set up a variety of speaking tasks for students.
 They can either be tasked to record themselves reading aloud or responding to a pre-prepared piece of content.
 Alternatively, educators can create an original soundtrack, which the student then attempts to emulate using Sanako Connect’s advanced, two-track recording functionality.

 Check out the video below to see how Sanako Connect’s live speaking activities can be used to assess students’ speaking skills.

 Sanako’s products are specifically designed to increase the time each student spends actively practicing their core language skills during online or in-person classes.
 They are therefore the perfect partner for educators looking to build their students’ fluency and/or to introduce interactive language teaching strategies in every sense of the word!